Better QB health brought Baltimore and Miami to the top of the AFC entering this weekend's showdown

 Both teams went on to make the playoffs, but each lost its postseason opener.
 By then, Jackson was out with a knee injury and Tagovailoa's concussion problems left him unavailable, too.
 They've both played every game this season.

 Tagovailoa was limited in practice this week because of his left thumb and quad, and the teams have other health concerns.
-Star receiver Jaylen Waddle (ankle) and running back Raheem Mostert (knee, ankle) missed practice time for Miami.
-So did receiver Tyreek Hill (ankle).
+Star receiver Jaylen Waddle (ankle) is out and running back Raheem Mostert (knee, ankle) is questionable for Miami.

-Safety Kyle Hamilton (knee) and rookie receiver Zay Flowers (calf) missed some practice for the Ravens.
+Safety Kyle Hamilton (knee) and rookie receiver Zay Flowers (calf) are questionable for the Ravens.

 PHYSICALITY OR FINESSE?